sendgrid/docs/source/User_Guide/Marketing_Campaigns/drag_drop.md

 {% anchor h3 %}
-Image and Text
+Image & Text
 {% endanchor %}

 ![]({{root_url}}/images/image_text_module.png)

-As the name implies, this module has two individual image and text modules nested within it.
+As the name implies, this module has nested within it two individual image and text modules.
 The template is thus a bit larger, but the convention is the same (you can leave the template blank and switch views to see the default attributes and build from there, or put content in following the corresponding template descriptions above).

 <strong>Image and Text Example:</strong>